caterpillar-coevolution/Datura-wrightii-differential-expression/README.md

-# Datura_wrightii_differential_expression
+# Datura wrightii genome project

-# these are the data (gene counts and metadata) and script used for the differential expression component of the Datura wrightii genome project
+# Data and code associated with the project.
+Raw data is not yet uploaded to GenBAnk.
+This file will be updated when they are.